March is nutrition month and this year’s theme is “Good For You. Dietitians Help You Find Your Healthy.”

 Using frozen or canned vegetables when fresh varieties are unavailable (don’t worry, these options hold equal or greater vitamin and mineral content because they are picked at the peak of season)

-Click here for tips on diabetes friendly recipes and healthy home cooking (link to both handouts)
+For tips on diabetes friendly recipes and healthy home cooking click the links below.

 Interested in learning more about heart healthy cooking?
 Join our Registered Dietitan and Certified Diabetes Educator Lara Katz for a live cooking demonstration on March 25th @ 7pm